itaywe1998/EcoEvolution/Code_Diary.md

 24.11.23
 got periodic eccentricity, but changes are very small and with periodicity of ~60K yrs, and so the temperature shifts between -107.35 and -107.45 Celsius, not very interesting.
 The eccentricity changes between 0.22 to 0.205, which is more than the error on the initial value (+-0.03) which is significant.
-I might have the chance to see a proper process when twiking the numbers.
+I might have the chance to see a proper process when tweaking the numbers.
 Should consult with Hagai if taking a real system is good or take other parameters.
 For now let us try to find more significant configuration.

+25.11.23
+When running data from naoz2016 figure 4 large eccentricity differences where found, but on e1 !!! that's in accordance with the article, which means i have to find a configuration for highly changing e2 from a different place.
 ```